aprilbala/aprilbala.github.io/projects/project-1.md

     * Add color to your fonts
     * Use of style -- i.e. **bold**, *italics*

-In addition, we were required to "animate" some part of our applet shapes with the use of a loop.
+In addition, we had to "animate" some part of our applet shapes with the use of a loop.

-Here is a sample of what my applet looked like in action:
+Here is a sample of what my applet looked like in action in the form of a GIF:

 <img src = "../images/applejuice.gif" width="20%">